-When you first board the ferry, take some pictures of the port facilities around you and of any vessels (e.g. cruise ships) that you can see.
+As soon as you board the ferry, take some pictures of the port facilities around you and of any vessels (e.g. cruise ships) that you can see.
 It would be a good idea to mark on the map of the port below where each picture was taken so that you remember later!